gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Block Transmutation can work by building a piston and water based contraption
 - Block Transmutation can also work with an arrow and piston contraption
 - Pulling a detector rail with a minecart on it will leave it powered, though will only temporarily as it will be reverted once ticked
+- Pushing with a 0/1-tick pulse or by simply pulling a rail or activator rail off a block it would leave it floating in mid air.

 **Beta 1.7.2**
 - Block Transmutation can work by updating a budded piston at the same time another piston pushes a block merging the blocks